citation-style-language/documentation/specification.rst

     instead

 collection-title
-    Title of the collection holding the item (e.g. the series title for a book)
+    Title of the collection holding the item (e.g. the series title for a book;
+    the lecture series title for a presentation)

 container-title
     Title of the container holding the item (e.g. the book title for a book